Three Tough Lessons On Bias From The Google Memo

 It may also make them feel less defensive and threatened, and make clear that when it comes to bias, we all have skin in the game.
 We know–from an abundance of research–that diverse and inclusive companies do better, and are better places to work.
 The more people we can get on board with that reality, the more realistic it is to think that we can create workplaces that are truly diverse and inclusive.

 Amber Madison is a licensed therapist, author, gender expert, and award-winning lecturer.
-She is the founder of Peoplism, a comprehensive program to undermine bias and foster inclusion.
+She is the founder of Peoplism, a comprehensive program to undermine bias and foster inclusion, and Gender ReBrand, a training initiative for stopping gender bias.